nathanbellis/SchneiderNETSeqPipeline/README.md

 ## Initial Set Up

 To begin, download the folder to your user data storage in Cheaha.
+To do this you can either download the ZIP file from this page or with the command <br> `wget https://github.com/nathanbellis/SchneiderNETSeqPipeline/archive/refs/heads/main.zip` <br>
-WGET??.
-Since all of our samples are done in *S. cerevisiae*, you should only need to align the genome once.
+from there you can unzip the zipfile with `unzip main.zip` Sinceall of our samples are done in *S. cerevisiae*, you should only need to index the genome once.
 The yeast genome is small enough it should handle copying and pasting to and from scratch pretty well.

 ### Indexing the Genome